Waztom/xchem-CAR/README.md

 Secrets required for running CAR are encrypted, to unencrypt and run you will need the key from the XChem-CAR software maintainer<br><br>

 # <a name="RepositoryfromGitHub"></a>Clone the "xchem-car" repository from GitHub
+If you do not have git installed, inside a terminal:

+`sudo apt install git` <br>

 In you home directory eg `/home/<username>`, clone  xchem-car repo using:

 `git clone https://github.com/Waztom/xchem-CAR.git` <br>